-- All necessary licenses/permits shall be obtained. - Control methods will be designed to protect and encourage the growth of desirable native plant species - The control methods used will be used in a manner that does not degrade aquatic resources.
-Where pesticides are planned, a risk analysis (Win-PST) and appropriate mitigation will be recommended by NRCS. - The control method(s) used will be designed to protect the soil from erosion and to avoid the degradation of soil quality. - Disposal of noxious or invasive plant species from the site treated will be by appropriate methods (e.g., burned, piled, contained) to lessen the potential for the plants or their propagules (seed, shoots, stems, etc.) to repopulate the site or spread to new areas. - Be prepared to control seedlings that will likely establish following removal of larger plants and near brush piles.
+- All necessary pesticide applicator licenses/permits shall be obtained. - Control methods will be designed to protect and encourage the growth of desirable native plant species - The control methods used will be used in a manner that does not degrade aquatic resources.
+Where pesticides are planned, a risk analysis (Win-PST) and appropriate mitigation will be completed.
+Glyphosate based products do not need this assessment. - The control method(s) used will be designed to protect the soil from erosion and to avoid the degradation of soil quality. - Disposal of noxious or invasive plant species from the site treated will be by appropriate methods (e.g., burned, piled, contained) to lessen the potential for the plants or their propagules (seed, shoots, stems, etc.) to repopulate the site or spread to new areas. - Be prepared to control seedlings that may establish following removal of larger plants and near brush piles.